 Getting web performance right isn't easy; typically designers will want the best-looking site packing all the latest tricks, while developers are focused on ensuring that everything performs well, and it's hard to find an effective compromise.

-You can learn some great ways of balancing looks and performance at Generate San Francisco on 9 June, where Steve Souders from SpeedCurve will explain how to create a UX that's both fast and rich.
+You can learn some great ways of balancing looks and performance at Generate London next week, on 21 September, where Patrick Hamann will share how to create a faster, more resilient experience for our users.
 If web performance matters to you, book your ticket now.

 And to further boost your knowledge, we asked Patrick and six other experts how they approach web performance.
 Read on and learn.

 01. Create a culture of performance